 Respondent states that the allegations contained in Paragraph 41 of the Complaint contain a statement of law, for which no answer is required.
-To the extent that an answer is required, contents.
-Respondent denies any allegations contained in Paragraph 41 of the Complaint that are
+To the extent that an answer is required, Respondent states that the Illinois Environmental Protection Act speaks for itself as to its contents.
+Respondent denies any allegations contained in Paragraph 41 of the Complaint that are inconsistent with the Illinois Environmental Protection Act as cited.